-The purpose of homework at St Vincent’s Catholic Primary School is:
+The Purpose of Homework at St Vincent’s is:

-- To consolidate and reinforce skills and understanding, particularly in English and Maths.
+- To consolidate and reinforce skills and understanding being taught in school, particularly in English and Maths.

 - To extend or prepare for school learning and give children an opportunity to demonstrate their talents and skills.

 - To encourage pupils as they get older to develop the independence, confidence and self-discipline needed to study on their own, and to prepare them for the requirements of secondary school.